GuideSep 21, 2023

 Examples and applications of retrieval-augmented generation

-Retrieval-augmented generation (RAG) has a diverse array of applications, spanning multiple domains that require sophisticated Natural Language Processing (NLP) capabilities.
+Retrieval-augmented generation (RAG) has a diverse array of applications, spanning multiple domains that require sophisticated natural language processing (NLP) capabilities.
 Its unique approach of combining retrieval and generative components not only sets it apart from traditional models but also provides a comprehensive solution to a myriad of NLP tasks.
 Here are some compelling examples and applications that exhibit the versatility of RAG.

 Text summarization